Ajwah/reapp-doc/readme.md

 # Reapp Documentation

-In order to improve the existing documentation, for every component is provided a description(which is mainly limited to description of old documentation), a code example(taken from some examples in kitchen-sink but majority are own examples) together with separate specification of the propTypes and styles applicable.
+In order to improve the existing documentation, every component is provided with:
+  * a description(which is mainly limited to description of old documentation),
+  * a code example(taken from some examples in kitchen-sink but majority are own examples),
+  * separate specification of the `propTypes` and
+  * styles applicable.

-The propTypes have been collected by combing through the source code and wherever there was a lack of certain props not being mentioned under propTypes, these have been added accordingly.
+The `propTypes` have been collected by combing through the source code and wherever there was a lack of certain props not being mentioned under `propTypes`, these have been added accordingly.

-In order to run the example code, create a new reapp-app, and under Home, add the component to the render method.
+In order to run the example code, it suffices to create a new reapp-app and under `Home`, the exmplified component is to be added to the render method.

-Examples:
+###Examples:

 For the `Alert` component, following code example is provided:
 ```